Lifeguard

 What if there's multiple unconscious victims and you had no other lifeguard around?
 Do you ask a stranger to help perform CPR, or instruct them how?
 Or wait till EMS arrives to deal with them?

-Asked by Calliope over 7 years ago
+Asked by Calliope about 8 years ago

 If there are multiple unconscious victims and you're the only person that can help, I think you might have some bigger problems.
 I would suggest immediately contacting police and fire to get the people that are trained to handle that type of situation and proceed to do my best to help the victims according to my training and skill level.
 As for your second question, if you're trained in cpr but someone else is not, I would tell that person specifically to immediately call for help and start performing cpr how I was trained.